Kirill-Main/Works/README.md

 # Works
-There are all projects made on Ruby on Rails 6.0.3.4
+There are all projects that are made on Ruby on Rails 6.0.3.4